 What is IREC Accreditation?

 IREC stands for Interstate Renewable Energy Council.
 IREC is an organization that recognizes high-quality training in the areas of energy efficiency and renewable energy.
 The accreditation process is rigorous, which is why many local, state, and federal agencies require IREC Accreditation of the organizations providing training on government-funded projects.

 Being an approved BPI Test Center is not enough to train your personnel as Quality Control Inspectors.
-The center must also be IREC Accredited for its Quality Control Inspector curriculum.
+The weatherization training center must also be IREC Accredited for its Quality Control Inspector curriculum.
 Because of this high hurdle, there are very few test centers in the nationwide that are qualified to provide this training.

 Lucky for you, Everblue is an approved BPI Test Center with an IREC Accredited curriculum for QCI training.
 Everblue’s energy auditing staff have earned the QCI certification and bring years of experience and knowledge to the training course.
 Everblue also has a hands-on training facility, located in Charlotte, NC, that has been approved for offering QCI training.

 The easiest way to get your staff trained on Quality Control Inspector is to contact Everblue.
 We specialize in individual education and group training.
 We are fully equipped to help your WAP organization meet the requirements set by the DOE.
 Call us today at (800) 460-2575 or request more information on our HEP QCI training page.